 Row Ontario is here to support our member clubs and rowers as we navigate our way through this unprecedented crisis.
-We have developed this page as a way for the Ontario rowing community to stay up-to-date on the latest developments in the COVID-19 virus and how they impact rowing throughout Ontario.
+We have developed this page as a way for the Ontario rowing community to stay up-to-date on the latest developments in the COVID-19 Regulations and how they impact rowing throughout Ontario.
 We will be updating this page as necessary as the COVID-19 pandemic progresses.

 COVID-19 in Ontario

 The current legislation for Ontario combined with the approved sanctioned activities from RCA (below) set the rules for rowing in our province.
 We are monitoring the changing situation and Row Ontario is committed to keeping our members up to date.

 The current legislation can be found on the government website here: